open-contracting/bi.open-contracting.org/powerbi/README.md

 This must be run:

 - by any operating system user,
-- from any directory containing the `Makefile`,
+- from any directory in which the user can read the `Makefile`,
 - to which the user has read, write and execute permissions.

 This command requires you to have write permission to the [Docker daemon's Unix socket](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), which is owned by the `root` user and `docker` group.
 Either run the command with `sudo`, or add the operating system user to the `docker` group.